-Peel and slice carrots into ½ inch thick disks. ( don’t cut too big or they will cook slower than the potatoes) Place them in a large pot covered with 3 inches of water.
+Peel and slice carrots into ¼ inch thin disks. ( don’t cut too big or they will cook slower than the potatoes) Place them in a large pot covered with 3 inches of water.
 Bring to a boil, cover, then simmer 10 minutes.

 Make the pecan topping by melting the butter in a small skillet over medium heat.
 Add the pecans, toasting them lightly while letting butter brown just lightly, until golden and fragrant.

 Drain the potatoes and carrots (save some potato water) and return them to the pot, removing the cinnamon stick.
-Mash with a potato masher, then whip them bit with the masher, then stir in the goat cheese, butter, milk, salt and spices.
+Mash with a potato masher, then whip them bit with the masher, then stir in the cheese, butter, milk, salt and spices.
 Taste and adjust salt.
 Add a little hot potato water to loosen if you like.